tariqahmed1912/internship-kloudle/docs/sbom.md

 ### **Generating SBoM for DVNA**

-Installation of Cyclonedx using NPM.
+Installation of CycloneDX using NPM.

 ```bash
 npm install -g @cyclonedx/bom